adibzailan/public_sandbox-dynamo_package/README.md

 *Note: Ensure elements have valid properties and relationships before processing*

 ### rooms_to_floors
-Creates floor elements from room boundaries with automatic boundary detection and height control.
+Performance-optimized ZeroTouch node that creates floor elements from room boundaries with automatic boundary detection and height control.

 **Inputs:**
 - `Rooms`: List of rooms to process